 Self-organized teams are at the core of agility.
-With this comes the hope that all motivational problems will vanish into thin air virtually overnight.
+This is associated with the hope that all motivation problems will vanish into thin air virtually overnight.
 All the greater is the astonishment when it doesn’t work out that way.

-Often the conditions are not created for teams to work autonomously: they have no information or orientation about the direction they should take.
+Often, the conditions are not even created for teams to work autonomously: they have no information or orientation about the direction they should take.
 And they are expected to just work.
-However, before the “may” must come the “can” and the “will”.
+However, the “may” must be preceded by the “can” and the “will”.
 This also results in tasks that managers must fulfill in order for self-organization to function – and so that they can delegate responsibility with a clear conscience.

-I’ll present three scenarios of how this might look on a very small scale, i.e. in a sprint planning meeting, with a team in general, and as a leadership task in a company:
+For this purpose, I present three scenarios of how this might look on a very small scale, i.e., in a sprint planning meeting, with a team in general, and as a leadership task in a company: